 God directed us to give a tiny 10% of what He graciously gives to us.
 We get to spend 90% any way we want.
 The Federal Government requires 30% of what we make, so God’s request seems minuscule by comparison.
 So how will you use the 90% you have to get the best ROI?

-No one would ever run a business and NOT invest back into it.
 We use profits to invest in the people, technology and processes that keep us moving forward.
 You have this same opportunity to invest back into the world that has supported you and allowed you to get where you are today.

-My Renaissance Executive Forum Group members have shared stories of helping employees who experienced financial hardships due to medical issues or tragedies of life.
+My CEO Peer Group members have shared stories of helping employees who experienced financial hardships due to medical issues or tragedies of life.
 These leaders choose to invest in the lives of these families with no financial return expected.
 Some have given people extra time off to take care of issues and given of their own time to go and support these employees in their darkest hours.
 Others have even given employees the funds and resources which allowed them to leave their company and start their own business.
 There are lots of ways to give – just give.

-Writing a check is the easiest form of giving and not the only way to give.
-You have three main resources to share; TimeTalent, and Treasures.
-I give to my church because I believe in the role they play in caring for others and sharing the Gospel message with the world.
-Additionally, I use my marketing communication skills (talent) to serve in the DFW Technology Prayer Breakfast, and I invest my time into the lives of Middle School kids at Chase Oaks Church.
+You have three main resources to share; Time, Talent, and Treasures.
+I give money to my church because I believe in the role they play in caring for others and sharing the Gospel message with the world.
+Additionally, I use my leadership skills (talent) to serve in the DFW Technology Prayer Breakfast. we invite our neighbors over each month for dinner so we can build a neighborhood where people care for each other.
 This is not to brag about what I do but to inspire you to find a way to give.
 Each gift meets a different need and helps me use all my resources wisely.

 So if money is tight, give of your time.
 If time is tight, give of your talent, If you have no time or talents (doubtful), write a check!
 There is always a way to give some of what GOD has graciously poured out to you.
 Start small if you need to, but start now.

-• If you have a lot of money, give graciously.
+- If you have a lot of money, give graciously.

-• If you have a lot of skills, serve humbly.
+- If you have a lot of skills, serve humbly.

-• If you have a lot of time, lead confidently.
+- If you have a lot of time, lead confidently.

 Follow Your Passion